-Applying a Skin Layer to your character is optional.
-You can achieve many muscle & tissue simulation looks with only the Tissue Layer.
-Adding a Skin Layer to your character lets you to create finer wrinkling and folding skin effects.
+Applying a Skin pass to your character is optional.
+You can achieve many Muscle & Tissue simulation looks with only the Tissue pass.
+Adding Skin Layers to your character lets you to create finer wrinkling and folding skin effects.

-The first input on this node provides the outer skin surface polygons from which to build the skin solid’s tetrahedrons.
-The skin surface must be triangulated before tetrahedralization.
-We have provided Remesh SOP parameters on this node just in case your surface isn’t already made of triangles.
-For more control over how the skin surface polygons are triangulated, you can use an external Remesh SOP node instead.
+The first input (Input 1) on this node provides the surface geometry from which to generate the Skin pass’s outer polygonal surface (Skin Surface Layer) and its inner tetrahedra (Skin Solid Layer).
+The surface geometry must be triangulated before tetrahedralization.
+If the surface isn’t already made of triangles, you can use the Remesh Exterior Surface parameters on this node to triangulate it.
+For more control over how the surface geometry’s polygons are triangulated, you can use an external Remesh SOP node instead.

-In most cases, the Skin Thickness value should match the value of the Surface Inset parameter located on the Tissue Solidify SOP node upstream.
-However this is not a requirement.
+In most cases, this node’s Skin Thickness parameter value should match the value of the Surface Inset parameter on the Tissue Solidify SOP node upstream.
+However, this is not a requirement.
 The innermost boundary of the Skin Solid Layer is constrained to the Tissue Surface Layer.
-You can modify the Attach parameters on the Skin Properties SOP node to affect how strong and how tight to make that constraint.
+You can affect how strong and how tight the attach constraint is by modifying the Surface Layer ▸ Attach-type parameters on the Skin Properties SOP node.

 Thickness Multiplier Attribute